 If a worker gets injured while on the job they are encouraged to seek medical attention, if necessary.
-When the injury is of a serious nature, this can be done by calling UM-Dearborn Police at 313-593-5333 from a mobile phone, or 911 from a campus phone.
-UM-Dearborn Police will administer first aid and request for an ambulance to send the employee to local ER, if the injury warrants such a response.
+When the injury is of a serious nature, this can be done by calling UM-Dearborn Public Safety at 313-593-5333 from a mobile phone, or 911 from a campus phone.
+UM-Dearborn Public Safety will administer first aid and request for an ambulance to send the employee to local ER, if the injury warrants such a response.

 If non-emergency medical treatment is needed, the employee is to go to Concentra Medical Center, 17500 Federal Drive, Ste.
 750, Allen Park, MI (313-982-1376).
 This is the assigned clinic for all work-related injuries for the University of Michigan-Dearborn and it provides medical services from 8:00 am to 5:00 pm, Monday thru Friday.
 For after hours non-emergency medical treatment, please go to Concentra Medical Center, 11700 Metro Airport Center Drive, Ste.
 104, Romulus, MI (734-955-7000).
 This is a 24 hour, 7 days a week clinic.

 Your supervisor will need to complete a Concentra Authorization for Examination or Treatment Form for you to be treated.
 Take this completed form with you.
 If you go to the clinic without a form, the clerk will need to call your supervisor for a verbal authorization and a form will need to be faxed or scanned/ emailed to the clinic for treatment to be approved.

 If treatment for your injury cannot wait, please go to Henry Ford Fairlane ER if you require immediate care.
 UM-Dearborn Public Safety will assist by contacting EMS to transport you to the ER.
 Paperwork can be completed after you are treated in this instance.